HorizonRuler/HorizonRuler/README.md

 ## Hi there 👋!
 I'm Ming, a student at Northwestern University.
-Below are some fun programs I've written over the years!
+Below are some programs I've written over the years!

 <!--
 **HorizonRuler/HorizonRuler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.